 9. Art Director

 Some people may find art directing stressful, but others consider it to be one of the least stressful jobs in America.
 Those people are usually highly creative and passionate about visual design.
 They take pleasure in creating the concepts, layouts, and designs for magazines, websites, product packaging, film productions, and other visual media.
 If that sounds like something you'd enjoy, then you may find art directing to be a low-stress career field that is highly rewarding.

-Over half of all art directors are self-employed, which gives them the freedom to choose their clients and pick the jobs that they take on.3 Most art directors work full-time, and overtime is not very common as long as deadlines are well-managed.
+The Occupational Outlook Handbook says that over half of all art directors are self-employed, which gives them the freedom to choose their clients and pick the jobs that they take on.
+Most art directors work full-time, and overtime is not very common as long as deadlines are well-managed.
 You may also have some flexibility with your schedule.
 It is likely that you will most often be found quietly working behind the scenes.
 And you can set up your work environment to make interruptions minimal while you're creating, reviewing, and editing concepts.